 Fourth Year Thesis

-Over their entire fourth year, students write a substantially researched extended essay on a topic to be defined with primary and secondary advisors from two fields.
+Over their entire fourth year, students write a substantially researched extended essay on a topic to be defined with their thesis advisor.
 During this period, they are enrolled in six course hours (PST 4998 and 4999).
 Theses vary in length from about 80-110 pages.
 Three copies of the the final product are due: one to each advisor and one to the PST office.